hyuunnn/Hyara/README.md

 $ pip install -r requirements.txt

-(if an error occurs during the installation of capstone or keystone, go to the installation page for each libarary and use the installation files)
+(if error occurs during the installation of capstone or keystone, go to the installation page for each libarary and use the installation files)

 (https://www.capstone-engine.org/download.html)